omron-sinicx/ShinRL/README.md

 # ShinRL: A Library for Evaluating RL Algorithms from Theoretical and Practical Perspectives

-ShinRL is an open-source JAX library specialized for the evaluation of reinforcement learning (RL) algorithms from both theoretical and practical perspectives.
+ShinRL is an open-source JAX library specialized for the evaluation of reinforcement learning (RL) algorithms **from both theoretical and practical perspectives**.
 Please take a look at [the paper](https://arxiv.org/abs/2112.04123) for details.

 ## QuickStart